covjson/specification/profiles.md

 ### 2.10.
 MultiPolygonSeries

-- A MultiPolygonSeries domain must have the axes `"composite"` and `"t"` where the coordinates of `"composite"` are Polygons.
+- A MultiPolygonSeries domain must have the axes `"composite"` and `"t"` where the values of `"composite"` are Polygons.
-- The axis `"composite"` must have the geometry type `"Polygon"` and the components `"x","y"`.
+- The axis `"composite"` must have the composite type `"Polygon"` and the components `"x","y"`.
-- A MultiPolygon domain may have the axis `"z"` which must have a single coordinate only.
+- A MultiPolygon domain may have the axis `"z"` which must have a single value only.
 - The axis order must be either `"t","z","composite"` or `"t","composite"`, depending on which axes are defined.

 Example: